Why different

 Where OpenClaw wins

-If you want one assistant, your way
+If you want one general assistant, your way